What to Bring - First Meeting

 - Have clarity on your must-haves and dealbreakers.

-5) Homeowner Association’s Architectural Guidelines (if applicable)
+5) HOA or Local Covenant Guidelines (if applicable)

 - If your property is located within a subdivision, there will be limits to the potential for your home design.
 Approval of your plans by the HOA will need to be obtained prior to construction.